 For many, this means reorientating their modus operandi to focus more on purpose and stakeholder capital.

-So, where do diversity and inclusion fit into this brave new world?
+So, what’s the future of diversity and inclusion, and where does it fit into this brave new world?

 To identify an organisation’s purpose means engaging with its broader ecosystem—one that includes multiple stakeholders.
 But most importantly, employees.